-Join Aaron Quigley for an in-depth discussion in this video Building drag-and-drop elements, part of Captivate 8 Essential Training.
+Join Aaron Quigley for an in-depth discussion in this video Building drag-and-drop elements, part of Learning Captivate 8.

 The last interaction we're going to look for this course is a drag and drop interaction.
 Now this is a new feature to Captivate 8 with the drag and drop wizard.
 Unfortunately we've been working in a responsive project and drag and drop does not yet work with responsive projects.
 So in order to explore this new feature we're going to start with a blank project from the project picker in Captivate 8.
 I'll select Blank Project > Create.
 With this Blank Project open I want to make sure I can see the entire slide.
 So I'm going to go to View > Magnification > Best Fit.